jfilatow/AI-Playbook/ai-playbook/pages/responsible-practices/security.md

 ### How to protect your development environment

-Local AI tools like Cursor can expose you to risk in certain circumstances.
+Local AI tools like Cursoroe GitHub Copilot can expose you to risk in certain circumstances.

 **Do:**
 - Prevent local user credentials and auth tokens from being exposed to the AI tool (for example with a `.cursorignore` file)
 - Only install AI tool plugins maintained by trusted organisations
+- Only install MCPs maintained by trusted organisations or publishers

 **Don't:**
 - Use any untrusted data when writing prompts or user stories that end up in prompts